timedomain-tech/ACE_phonemes/README.md

         - **dict** contains syllable to phoneme dictionary.
         - **phon_class** contains all phonemes, **head** is consonant and **tail** is vowel
 - ***cmudict.rep***: This file contains English pronouncing dictionary, ref: http://www.speech.cs.cmu.edu/cgi-bin/cmudict

+## Usage

+The `main.py` file contains basic use cases:
+1. Checking whether a phoneme is included in the system.
+2. Converting phonemes for Chinese, Japanese, and English.

+## Contributing

+Contributions and suggestions for modification are welcome.
+You can open an issue or send an email to sean.z@timedomain.ai.